francescodc87/ipaPy2/README.md

-This feature is clustered with feature id=1, which most likely annotation is L-Proline M+H. As expected, considering the adductcs connections the 'post Gibbs' probability associated with L-Proline 2M+H is significantly higher.
+This feature is clustered with feature id=1, which most likely annotation is L-Proline M+H. As expected, considering the adducts connections the 'post Gibbs' probability associated with L-Proline 2M+H is significantly higher.

 **6. Computing posterior probabilities integrating biochemical connections**